Ladislav Sutnar: Life

-Sutnar studied painting at the School of Applied Arts in Prague, architecture at Charles University, and mathematics at the Czech Technical University.
+Sutnar was born on 9 November 1897 in Plzeň, Bohemia.
+He studied painting at the School of Applied Arts in Prague, architecture at Charles University, and mathematics at the Czech Technical University.
 Post graduation, Sutnar worked on wooden toys, puppets, costumes, and stage design.
 Also, he contributed to exhibition design as well as teaching and the design of magazines, books, porcelain products and textiles.
 He taught at the State School of Graphic Arts, Prague, from 1923 to 1936.
 In Europe, he gained recognition for typography and exhibition design.

 While still in Prague, Sutnar was an Artel Cooperative member.
 Other designers for Artel included Vlastislav Hofman and Rudolf Stockar.
 The Artel Cooperative consisted of designers from Czechoslovakia who crafted furniture and held workshops under the Wiener Werkstätte's principles of art accessibility.
 Medium included ceramics, textiles, carpets, furniture, and metal aiming to visually improve the experiences of daily life.
 The organization came to an end in 1924.

 In 1927, Sutnar became the head of publication design for a large publisher in Prague.
 Then in 1928 he went to the Pressa international exhibition, taking responsibility for the Czech pavilion there.
 He was accompanied by Augustin Tschinkel.
 He was made director of the State School of Graphic Arts beginning in 1932.
 Sutnar continued his work in exhibition design and received a gold medal at the 1929 Barcelona Exhibition.
 Sutnar was also an art director of a book publisher and editor of an architectural magazine.

 Sutnar was brought to the United States to design the exhibition for Czechoslovakia at the New York World Fair in 1939.
 Due to its cancellation, he chose to settle in New York leaving his family behind in Prague as Nazi control continued there.

 In 1941, he became art director of F.W.
 Dodge's Sweet's Catalog Service from 1941 until 1960 where he led the development of information design along with Knud Lonberg-Holm.
 The company produced and distributed trade and manufacturing catalogues.
 Sutnar implemented both typographic and iconographic characters that enabled viewers to quickly and successfully navigate through an overwhelming amount of information.
 He did this by making use of grids, tabs, icons, and symbols.
 Sutnar and Holm published New Patterns in Product Information in 1944.
 Their reductive approach aimed for clarity and simplicity for all users with "active design elements".

 At the same time, he added punctuation into traffic signs in the United States.
 He continued his typographic design for advertising and corporations as he was art director for Theatre Arts magazine for ten years.
 He also created trends in glassware and flatware products.